neocompounder/cneo-contract/README.md

 This is to ensure that it will not be profitable for an attacker to move the `bNEO-GAS` pool in anticipation of the `compound` call on the next block.
 Initially, `compoundPeriod` will be set to `1 week`.
 This can be set to `1 day` or even smaller depending on the eventual growth of `cNEO`.

+### Voting

+Although this will not be used in the beginning, `cNEO` has the ability to convert a portion of its `bNEO` reserves into `NEO` to vote directly.
+This is to ensure that there is a way for NeoCompounder to strategize separately if it becomes more `GAS`-efficient to directly vote using a part of its reserves without a contract update.